jennahd/PiN_meta-tutorial/README.md

 ## Tutorial Part 1: Searching Metagenomes

-There is a lot of publically available metagenomic data hosted on NCBI/ENA/DDBJ in the form of sequence read archive (SRA) and whole genome shotgun (WGS) sequencing projects, but how to search these datasets isn't immediately obvious.
+There is a lot of publicly available metagenomic data hosted on NCBI/ENA/DDBJ in the form of sequence read archive (SRA) and whole genome shotgun (WGS) sequencing projects, but how to search these datasets isn't immediately obvious.

 ### Searching WGS metagenomes - web

-In this part of the tutorial we will search for four species of Nucleariidae (_Parvularia atlantis_, _Pompholyxophrys punicea_, _Nuclearia simplex_, and _Fonticula alba_) is assembled metagenomes available on NCBI using their 18S rRNA gene sequences, which can be found in the file: [sequences/Nucleariidae_18SrRNAgenes.fasta](sequences/Nucleariidae_18SrRNAgenes.fasta)
+In this part of the tutorial, we will search for four species of Nucleariidae (_Parvularia atlantis_, _Pompholyxophrys punicea_, _Nuclearia simplex_, and _Fonticula alba_) is assembled metagenomes available on NCBI using their 18S rRNA gene sequences, which can be found in the file: [sequences/Nucleariidae_18SrRNAgenes.fasta](sequences/Nucleariidae_18SrRNAgenes.fasta)

 We can find information on which kinds of metagenomic datasets are available by searching "metagenomes" in the [NCBI Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), which will give you a list of metagenome taxonomies available.